buddypress/buddypress/docs/user/getting-started/php-version-support.md

 ### Future Compatibility

 BuddyPress commits to maintaining compatibility with new PHP versions as WordPress adopts them.
-Future releases of BuddyPress will aim to support new PHP versions soon after they become officially supported by WordPress.
+Future releases of BuddyPress will aim to support the latest PHP versions soon after WordPress officially supports them.

 ## Upgrading PHP